 Students need to complete six 20 credit taught modules

 Students need to take the 60 credit MSc project

-Successful completion of this course offers wide-ranging career opportunities in the IT industry in either private or public sectors.
+Successful completion of this course will offer you a wide range of career opportunities in the Information Technology industry in private and public sectors.

 Please note, in addition to the tuition fee there may be additional costs for things like equipment, materials, printing, textbooks, trips or professional body fees.